thepurpleowl/House-of-Codes/CONTRIBUTING.md

+# Contribution

-**Contribution** : Contribution would be acceted only with following guidelines.
+Contribution would be acceted only with following guidelines.

+1. Don't raise a PR with a solution if the competition with the problem is still going on.
-1. Make sure the problem haven't been solved yet.
+2. Make sure the problem haven't been solved yet.
 If it's already present, please don't add a duplicate.
-2. Nomeclature of files should be as follows
+3. Nomeclature of files should be as follows
     **(PROBLEM_CODE)\_(EVENT_CODE).(FILE_TYPE)**

     For example [Split Stones](https://www.codechef.com/LTIME62B/problems/SPLST) problem the file name should be